SparkBIM

 Construction and Engineering

-Engineers use point cloud modeling for retrofit projects, structural analysis, and MEP system planning.
-Clash detection becomes easier when the Revit model mirrors the real world.
+Engineers rely on point cloud modeling for structural checks and MEP planning.
+It makes clash detection a breeze when the model actually matches reality.

 Facility Management